 So what’s your role in all this?

 That’s not about placing blame.
 As I said, I’ve been in this position myself.
 More than once.
-And when I was there, it felt absolutely clear to me that it wasn’t about anything I was doing wrong.
+And when I was there, it felt absolutely clear to me that it wasn’t about anything I was especially doing wrong.
 And it wasn’t — well, not exactly.

 Are you ready to choose less anger?